Foreigners visit Thailand for distinct reasons. Certain visits require a Thai Visa, while some don’t.

 Proof of Funds

-Unless you have a valid visa, you may need to show proof of funds when entering Thailand.
+If you come to Thailand with a visa exemption or a tourist visa, you may need to show proof of funds when entering Thailand.

 The current requirement is 20,000 baht per person or 40,000 baht per family.
 It can be in cash or equivalent.